-The theater's past productions and achievement
+The theater's past productions and achievements

 With great success, the theater has toured both nationally and internationally; won awards and received fantastic reviews.We have been front page material on Die welt and received great praise in the world's largest opera magazine: Das Opernglas.
 Find publications and reviews under press and elaborations of the productions during productions